How to Answer ‘Give an Example of When You Showed Initiative’

 What pushed you to act?
 What was on the line?
 How eager were you to bring positive results?

 The recruiter doesn’t just want to know what initiative you took but also understand what drives you forward and pushes you into action.
-Similarly, it would help if you mentioned how taking action prevented a negative event from unfurling; for example, a business deal salvaged from being cancelled or a lawsuit from a disgruntled customer prevented.
+Similarly, it would help if you mentioned how taking action prevented a negative event from unfurling; for example, a business deal salvaged from being canceled or a lawsuit from a disgruntled customer prevented.

 5. Don’t exaggerate